tapis-project/documentation/source/deployment/upgrade.rst

 .. warning::

-    Attempting to deploy the Tapis Vault with a different storage type could result in secret loss and permanet corruption of the Tapis installation.
+    Attempting to deploy the Tapis Vault with a different storage type could result in secret loss and permanent corruption of the Tapis installation.

 PVC Names
 ~~~~~~~~~